Fingertips/ColorPicker/design/help.md

 ## Color Conversion

-The reproduce a color accurately, its representation should not only consist of its component values (such as “red”, “green”, and “blue” for the RGB [color model](https://en.wikipedia.org/wiki/Color_model)), but should also contain a reference to a specific [color space](https://en.wikipedia.org/wiki/Color_space).
+To reproduce a color accurately, its representation should not only consist of its component values (such as “red”, “green”, and “blue” for the RGB [color model](https://en.wikipedia.org/wiki/Color_model)), but should also contain a reference to a specific [color space](https://en.wikipedia.org/wiki/Color_space).

 What makes this somewhat confusing, is that the color space is almost never an explicit value when a color representation is formatted as code.
 The reason for this is that most platforms define the color space implicitly.